webwart/03_src-Python/_djproject/00_djprojecct.md

 1. The first urls.py always seen by the request is in the project folder  -djproject/_djproject/urls.py
 2. add this line to the URL patter list: path('about/', views.about_view, name='allpages-about'),

+### 18. stylesheet.css
+1. Added css code for header, footer, and nav bar.
+2. >!!: The body { backbround-color: yellow } did not work !!

+### 19. background stylesheet.css
+1. Reference to a website where  I can generated a gradien of color and obtain the CSS code
+2. >!!: I could not change backbround color, gradien, or add the background picture. !!

+### 20. Internal links

 ## References